15 Top-Rated Resorts in the Catskills, NY

 Accommodation: The DeBruce

-Gourmands will appreciate the hotel's award-winning farm-to-table restaurant.
-The menu focuses on dishes prepared from seasonal ingredients grown in the region.
+If you're a foodie, this resort is for you.
+The hotel's James Beard award-winning restaurant prepares exquisite meals from seasonal ingredients.
 The chef sources products from the property's garden, as well as from nearby farms.

 6. Urban Cowboy Lodge, Big Indian